thuoe/gql-util-directives/README.md

 }
 ```

-The amount can either resolved with the scalar types `String` or `Int`
+The amount can either resolved with the scalar types `String` or `Float`

 The valid currency codes to use as part of the directive's arguments can be found [here](./src/types.ts).